iotaledger/susee-streams-poc/README.md

     a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
   * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the sensor will have to be able to receive new keyload information downstream via lorawan
-* The current POC version of the *ESP32 Sensor* uses WiFi to connect to the *Tangle Proxy*.
+* The current POC version of the *ESP32 Sensor* uses WiFi to connect to the *IOTA Bridge*.
   * For *Sensor* *Initialization* this is similar to a wired SLIP (Serial Line Internet Protocol) connection that might be used.
   * For *Sensor Processing* it has to be taken into account that the LoRaWan connection used in production